dahouabdelghani/arabic_word_embeddings_CNN/Arabic_WE_model/README.md

-Us this script to download models used in the paper.
+Use this script to download models used in the paper.

 Several Arabic word embeddeings are availible for donwload with diffrent dimesions.